 It is well known that cholesterol is a good predictor of heart health, however high cholesterol is only a marker, and not the cause of heart disease.
 The most important part of a cholesterol test is the amount of “good cholesterol” (HDL) you have.
 Ideally the ratio of the good cholesterol to the total cholesterol should be higher than 25%.
 Another good conventional measurement is the total cholesterol over the good cholesterol, which should be ideally less than three.
 If you know that your cholesterol is high, you may want to check your genetic risk factors by evaluating Lipoprotein (a) in a blood test.
-Other blood tests that may help in the evaluation of heart health are homocysteine levels, C-reactive protein, fasting blood glucose and fasting insulin levels.
-For more tips on testing or to have a thurrough cardiovascular evaluation contact our clinic to set you with the cardio-ion profile from metametrix.
+Other blood tests that may help in the evaluation of heart health are cholesterol particle size, homocysteine levels, C-reactive protein, fasting blood glucose and fasting insulin levels.
+For more tips on testing or to have a thorough cardiovascular evaluation contact our clinic to set you with the cardio-ion profile from Genova.
 This test does it all!

 Lowering the risk.

 Heart health is a function of lifestyle.
 Period, end of story.
 The avoidance of excessive alcohol, tobacco, and trans-fatty acid consumption is hard to argue against when it comes to heart disease.
 You may also consider the avoidance of dietary sources of chemicals, pesticides, additives and preservatives.
 Aside from those obvious risk factors, one of the keys in protecting your heart is getting your blood sugar under control.
 If you feel tired after eating, or even worse, your blood sugar is too high on a blood test it is essential to reduce or eliminate all unnecessary sources of refined carbohydrates and sugars.
 I know its not easy but it is likely the single most important thing you can do for your health.
 The other essential lifestyle modifications are lowering your levels of stress and engaging in moderate physical activity.
-Practising deep breathing absolutely works to lower high blood pressure and reduce stress.
+Practicing deep breathing absolutely works to lower high blood pressure and reduce stress.
 Go for a walk, cycle, hit the gym or go for a yoga class.
 Its really that easy.

 Wrap it up.